 Why Cast Iron Pipes were Used

 Cast iron was considered one of the strongest options when transporting water and sewage over great distances (tens or hundreds of miles).
-They were strong, durable, and able to stand up to the pressure when the lines were full.
-They were also difficult to damage when they were first used.

 When Cast Iron Pipes were Used

 During the 17th through the mid-20th century, cast iron pipes were considered modern plumbing.
 King Louis XIV of France used a 15-mile long pipe to connect the palace and surrounding town to a pumping station near the Seine river.
 This brought water to the fountains at the palace as well as to the surrounding population.

 When houses began to be built with indoor plumbing in the 1930s, cast iron pipes were the method of choice – actually, they were the only choice.
 Because of the labor-intensive nature of cast iron, only the wealthy could first afford indoor plumbing.